Residency Requirements & Legal Guide in Mexico

 - Dual Citizenship:

-- Allowed - Allowed without renunciation for most nationalities.
+- Allowed - Allowed; no renunciation required for most nationalities.

 - Additional Information: